 • Seed Production Basics - Botany and Biology

-• Maintaining Crop Genetics: Cultivation, Selection, Harvesting, and Storage of Seed
+• Maintaining Crop Genetics: Cultivation, Selection, Harvesting, and Proper Storage of Seed

 • Strategies to account for differences in elevation, weather patterns, and rainfall will be discussed.